ADSK Investors Have Opportunity to Lead Autodesk, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 17, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Autodesk, Inc. ("Autodesk" or the "Company") (NASDAQ: ADSK).
+LOS ANGELES, May 20, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Autodesk, Inc. ("Autodesk" or the "Company") (NASDAQ: ADSK).

 Class Period: June 1, 2023 – April 16, 2024